 When is Joshua vs Bakole?

-Anthony Joshua could fight Martin Bakole in Summer 2025 the United States.
+Anthony Joshua could fight Martin Bakole in late 2026 the United States.

 The fight would be scheduled for 12 rounds in the Heavyweight division, which means there would be no weight limit.

-The contest would be a final eliminator for the WBA heavyweight championship of the world.
+The contest would be a final eliminator for the vacant WBA heavyweight championship of the world.

 Joshua vs Bakole stats

-Martin Bakole would make his way to the ring with a record of 21 wins, 2 losses and 0 draws, with 16 of those wins by knockout.
+Martin Bakole would make his way to the ring with a record of 21 wins, 2 losses and 1 draw, with 16 of those wins by knockout.

 Joshua has a height advantage of 3 inches over Bakole.
 This also extends to a 5-inch reach advantage.